 If you can take ibuprofen (Advil) or naproxen sodium (Aleve), it does help reduce inflammation when taken pre-operatively.
 We recommend 2 tablets of either medication 2-4 hours before endodontic therapy.
 However if you are having a consultation, please avoid from using pain medications of any sort if possible.
 Masking the pain with medication may make diagnosing the area more difficult.

 Some treatments require two or more appointments.
-Many can be done in a single appointment of 1 to 2 hours or less.
+Many can be done in a single appointment in 2 hours or less.

 In any case, it depends on the degree of infection/inflammation and degree of treatment difficulty.
 To us, it’s more important to do the very best we can than to meet a specific time criteria.

 We will take every measure to ensure that your procedure is in no way uncomfortable or painful.
 If treatment is needed, we will inject a small amount of anesthesia to gently numb a concentrated area of your mouth.
 For most patients, the feeling of numbness usually subsides after 2-3 hours.

 Your tooth may be sore to biting for several days.
 Please remember that the nerve supply to the gum and bone surrounding the tooth could be inflamed and can still cause some discomfort.
 Some patients find that they have no, or little discomfort and need only to take anti-inflammatory medication for 24-48hrs after the treatment.

 Keeping your natural teeth for as long as possible is very important for proper eating and chewing functions.
 There are several options available for missing teeth, such as dentures, dental implants and fixed dental partials, however, these alternatives can be more expensive than saving your tooth with a root canal treatment.